james-wallis/admin/app/modules/docs/build.md

 * callback, A callback function (optional)

 **Supported options (docker-compose command line arguments)**
-* --force-rm              Always remove intermediate containers.
+* --force-rm, *Always remove intermediate containers.*
-* --no-cache              Do not use cache when building the image.
+* --no-cache, *Do not use cache when building the image.*
-* --pull                  Always attempt to pull a newer version of the image.
+* --pull, *Always attempt to pull a newer version of the image.*
-* -m, --memory MEM        Sets memory limit for the build container.
+* -m, --memory MEM, *Sets memory limit for the build container.*
-* --build-arg key=val     Set build-time variables for one service.
+* --build-arg key=val, *Set build-time variables for one service.*

 ## Examples